Payment Card Processing

 • In other words, if you apply a surcharge to Visa, you must also apply a surcharge to Mastercard unless you have a specific agreement with Mastercard that prevents you from surcharging them.

-• The merchant must provide 30 days' notice to card network and acquiring bank before starting to surcharge.
+• The merchant must provide 30 days' notice to the card network and acquiring bank before starting to surcharge.
 Merchants must complete registration directly with each of the card brands.

 • Visa: Koble (and thereby Visa) will be notified when you enable Surcharging in EBMS.